Working with CLF: One Family’s Story

 In 2016, CLF had the pleasure of working with Lynette Pittsford to place a conservation easement on her property.
 The 206-acres of picturesque land located in Coryell County, Texas, is now protected in perpetuity.
 Her vision was to preserve the land as open space and to protect the land for future generations.
 Lynette decided to work with the Compatible Lands Foundation to help her achieve those goals.

-Fort Hood is just one of many military installations participating in this nationwide effort known as the Readiness and Environmental Protection Integration (REPI) program.
-Through REPI, military installations partner with conservation organizations utilizing easements to create open space “buffers” in vital areas along the boundary lines of military installations.
-These buffers preserve natural resources and help to ensure continued military training and readiness.
-The program is entirely voluntary, and landowners near Fort Hood, as well as throughout the nation, have been extremely supportive.
+Her land was also very important to nearby Fort Hood, one of the U.S. military installations participating in the Readiness and Environmental Protection Integration (REPI) program.
+Through REPI, installations partner with CLF to use easements to create open space “buffers” in installation boundary areas.
+These buffers preserve open space and natural resources and help to ensure that military training and readiness can continue without interruption, while minimizing disturbance to adjacent landowners.
+The program is entirely voluntary, and landowners near Fort Hood have been extremely supportive.